Estimated reading time: 8 minutes

 Group psychology is greatly influenced by both its leader and informal leader.
-The difficult and counter-intuitive aspects of group psychology make building highly productive teams problematic.
-Leaders who build tight teams that consistently exceed expectations understand how to align group dynamics and make it a priority.
+Group psychology’s problematic and counter-intuitive aspects make building highly productive teams challenging.
+Leaders who build close-knit teams that consistently exceed expectations understand how to align group dynamics and make it a priority.

 A few years ago, Dan Pink gave a TED talk about the puzzle of human motivation.

 He argued that financial incentives can work against employee performance and that leaders should try a different approach – like giving the work their employees do ‘meaning’ and allowing them to improve their skills (mastery).

 Needless to say, the talk exploded online.
 It was a radical idea.
 But it’s just one of a long list of psychological phenomena that are counter-intuitive.

 1. Beware of Groupthink

 Groupthink is a phenomenon in which a group takes on a mind on its own.
 This happens because groups are a potent influence on our behavior.
 In groups, people do things they don’t usually do independently.

 Individuals often don’t know that they are influenced by groupthink.

 This is why some experts believe certain practices we hold dear in the corporate world aren’t effective at all.
 One such questioned technique is brainstorming.
 In theory, it sounds great: you gather as many ideas as possible from a group without censoring, then weed out the losing ideas later.
 The assumption is two heads are always better than one.

 However, researchers have found that the most charismatic individual tends to take over, and even when the most seasoned professional conducts the sessions, people can’t help but ape others.
 Their influence is subconscious.